MCP

 Integrate Midpage's legal database with AI assistants using the Model Context Protocol.

 Note: MCP supports court opinion research.
-Federal docket report and filing analysis tools are available in preview in v3.
-Statute and regulation tools are coming soon.
+Federal docket report and filing analysis tools, plus statute and regulation tools (searchLaws, analyzeLaw), are available in preview in v3.

 Versioning